 Nanoscience Foundries & Fine Analysis (NFFA) - Trieste is an open access infrastructure to perform experiments in nanoscience involving growth, characterization and advanced spectroscopies at synchrotron radiation and pulsed laser sources.

-NFFA-Trieste is the first research facility offering direct integration between nanofoundries and analytical large scale facilities.
+NFFA-Trieste, operational for national and international users since 2015, is the first research facility offering direct integration between nanofoundries and analytical large scale facilities.

 The project, therefore, offers advanced off-line tools for sample growth (PLD, MBE, PVD) and for characterization (STM, XPS, MOKE, SEM, XRD) of nanosystems, in combination with spectroscopic techniques (ARPES, Spin-ARPES, XPS, XMCD, XAS, Ambient-pressure XAS) at Elettra-Sincrotrone Trieste storage ring.